unik-name/help-unikname/docs/business-account/creating-your-unikname-individual.md

 Don't forget to backup and secure your passphrase, it will allow you to retrieve access to your @unikname in case you change your device.
 Neither <uns/>, nor Unikname will be able to give you back access to your @unikname.

+Now you have an individual @unikname, let's go creating your organization @unikname.